Chippewa River (Wisconsin): Corporate lumbering

 The other big player on the Chippewa River was the Beef Slough Manufacturing, Boom, Log Driving and Transportation Company.
 The company was named for the Beef Slough - a languid side-channel of the Chippewa River just above its confluence with the Mississippi.
 The Beef Slough Company was a collaboration of Mississippi River sawmills organized in 1867 to create a holding pond to store and sort logs in the slough.
 The company drove logs from the Chippewa and its tributaries all the way down to the slough and there linked the logs into big brails (rafts of logs - not sawed lumber) to guide to their mills down the Mississippi in places like Rock Island and St. Louis.
 The Chippewa sawmills saw Beef Slough as a threat - a project to take raw logs out of the Chippewa Valley, denying them the profit from processing the logs.
 They fought Beef Slough in the state legislature and impeded its logs at their dams.
 At about the same time as the tensions between the Eau Claire and Chippewa mills, the Mississippi sawmills were also frustrated by delays in getting their logs through the holding ponds at Chippewa Falls and Eau Claire.
 In 1868, with many of the Mississippi mills' logs were delayed, a gang of 150 Beef Slough men went up the river armed and cut the boom of a holding pond above Eau Claire, releasing about 10 million logs into the river, of which only 10% belonged to Beef Slough mills.
 The next day a party of 200 Eau Claire men led by the sheriff drove the Beef Slough mob out of town before they could cut any more booms.
 This confrontation has been called the "Beef Slough War."

-To mitigate some of these conflicts and frustrations between lumber companies, the Chippewa River Booming Company was formed in 1855 to manage river use for all companies.
+To mitigate conflicts like this between lumber companies, the Chippewa River Booming Company was formed in 1855 to manage river use for all companies.
 Booming companies were a tactic from New England that was implemented on all north-Wisconsin river systems around this time.
 Based on the tensions described above, conflicts remained.